PRINCIPLES AND PRACTICE OF ENGINEERING EXAM (AKA PE OR P&P)

 Structural Engineering candidates should contact the Board directly regarding payment of the fee.

 You must register online with NCEES during their

 open registration period.
 You must register with them each time you take an exam.

-Schedule and pay the exam fee to PCS by the exam deadline.
+Schedule and pay the exam fee to the Maryland

 You must register with NCEES